Clang IR (CIR)

 Motivation

-In a gist, an IR that can cover C/C++ higher level semantics enables a class of idiomatic diagnostics and performance optimizations that could be currently hard to explore on Clang AST or LLVM IR level.
+In a gist, an IR that can cover C/C++ higher level semantics enables a class of idiomatic diagnostics and performance optimizations that are hard to explore on Clang AST or LLVM IR level.

 What's ClangIR in practice?

-ClangIR is a MLIR dialect that is also bound to Clang, meaning it lives inside the clang project and not as a mlir in-tree dialect.
+ClangIR is an MLIR dialect that is also bound to Clang, meaning it lives inside the clang project and not as an MLIR in-tree dialect.
 Some CIR operations optionally contain backreferences to the Clang AST, enabling analysis and transformation passes to optionally use AST information, while also allowing progressive lowering through late use of AST nodes.

-Instructions on how to build clang with ClangIR support can be found here.
+See instructions on how to build clang with ClangIR support and checkout some examples.

 Current status